i-ekoul/i-ekoul.github.io/README.md

 ### Connect
 Ready to collaborate or have questions?
 Use the contact page to reach out, or connect via GitHub and LinkedIn (links available in the site footer).

-## Getting Started

-**For Visitors:**
-- Start at the [home page](https://i-ekoul.github.io/home/) for an overview
-- Check out the [CS499 ePortfolio](https://i-ekoul.github.io/cs499/) for detailed academic work
-- Browse [projects](https://i-ekoul.github.io/projects/) to see my technical implementations
-- View or download my resume from the home page